 The China bull

 Demand for multifamily in China has been particularly strong this year, boosted by the government’s attempt to build more rental housing.

 The Chinese housing market traditionally has been dominated by homeowners.
 But as prices have shot higher in major cities like Beijing and Shanghai, more people have sought out rental options.

 Much of this market is dominated by the growing number of 20- to 35-year-old workers living in cities looking good locations at more affordable prices.

 “Some land sites are being sold with a caveat: The apartments can’t be sold individually,” Wilson said.
 “Sometimes the government also offers better planning terms for developers that want to develop rental property.”

 However, most land sales have been to government-backed developers.
 And while a number of institutions – including Vanke, Gaw Capital Partners and Warburg Pincus – have bought into the growth prospects, the market remains challenging for many foreign investors.

 Japan, with a much more mature multifamily market, has not experienced the same levels of relative growth.
-However, it remains the largest market in the region in terms of volume of stabilized yielding investments.
+However, the housing market in japan remains the largest market in the region in terms of volume of stabilized yielding investments.

 “The Japanese model is primarily for no-frills small units, which provides a lot of affordable housing and offers good yields for investors,” says Wilson.
 “In particular, the Tokyo/Fukuoka multifamily market still offers the best investment opportunities at this point: solid yields, good downside risk protection, and investors can leverage it well to get the returns.”